Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Capalaba has 117 active public transport stops, all of which are bus stops.
-These are served by 21 different routes that together facilitate 1,141 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 229 meters from the nearest stop.
-As a predominantly residential region, most commuters travel outward, with cars being the primary mode of transportation at 91%.
-On average, there are 1.6 vehicles per dwelling, which is higher than the regional norm.
-According to the 2021 Census, 14.8% of residents work from home, a figure that may reflect COVID-19 conditions.
+These stops are served by 21 different routes that together facilitate 1,141 weekly passenger trips.
+The accessibility of public transport in Capalaba is rated as good, with residents typically living within 229 meters of the nearest stop.
+Most residents commute outward from this primarily residential area, and cars remain the dominant mode of transportation at 91%.
+On average, there are 1.6 vehicles per dwelling, which is higher than the regional average.
+According to the 2021 Census, 14.8% of Capalaba's residents work from home, a figure that may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 163 trips per day, equating to about nine weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location's centerpoint.
+The service frequency averages 163 trips per day across all routes, equating to roughly 9 weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport